 Can Hardware Wallets be hacked?

 The vulnerability exists because hardware wallets tend to have 2 processors.

 - Second handles everything else such as the display and USB connectivity.

-If you buy it from unreliable source there is a chance that someone replaces firmware before you receive the device.
+If you buy it from an unreliable source there is a chance that someone replaces firmware before you receive the device.

 It could even stop the device from displaying warnings.

 Hence, keeping your seed phrase on the paper will maximally minimize such risks.

 Further down the line, we will teach you how to check whether your device’s security has been compromised or not.
 Both, on Trezor and Ledger.